Geography, Urban, Environment & Sustainability Studies

 Geographic Information Science

 The UMD GIS BA program prepares students for careers in the Analysis and Modeling sector of the very large Geospatial Industry, as defined by the Geospatial Technology Competency Model developed by the U.S. Dept. of Labor's Employment and Training Administration (ETA).
 Practitioners in this sector know when and how to employ analytical functions of geospatial software tools to render valid and reliable information from geospatial data.
 (ETA, June 2010).

-There are many reasons to get a GIS degree, among which:
+There are many reasons to get a GIS degree

 - The geospatial industry itself is a “high growth" industry